dendronhq/dendron-site/vault/dendron.guides.workflows.private-shared-setup.md

 ## Rationale

-You want to use dendron for personal and professional use, keeping some notes private, while sharing others with other team members (or even yourself! -i.e. different machines).
+You want to use Dendron for personal and professional use, keeping some notes private, while sharing others with other team members (or even yourself! -i.e. different machines).
 Some of these notes, in turn, may be [[published|dendron.topic.publish]], whereas others, not.

 Some specific use cases in which following a [[dendron.topic.multi-vault]] strategy would be recommended are: